 However, I believe that a lot of people have it in their head that food must be cooked at 350 degrees in the oven, because it’s the most referenced temperature in recipe books for oven cooked foods.

-But guess what… so long as the internal temperature of most foods is heated to 165 degrees, then it becomes safe to eat.
+But guess what… so long as the internal temperature of most foods and meat is heated to 165 degrees, then it becomes safe to eat.

-For example, a solar cooker that maintains 225 degrees for a long enough time, will easily cook the food up to 165 degrees.
+For example, a solar cooker that maintains 225 degrees for a long enough time, will easily cook the internal temperature of food up to 165 degrees.
 Of course, the higher the temperature of the solar cooker, the faster your food will reach 165 degrees.
 That’s one area where the All American Sun Oven excels.

-When I lived in sunny California, my homemade solar cooker had a hard time getting hot enough during the winter months when the sun was lower in the sky, and obviously colder outside.
-Whereas the All American Sun Oven does much, much better because it’s more efficient at capturing the sun’s rays and keeping the heat inside (insulation).
+When I lived in sunny California, my homemade solar oven cooker had a hard time getting hot enough during the winter months when the sun was lower in the sky, and obviously colder outside.
+Whereas the All American Sun Oven heated much, much better because it’s more efficient at capturing the sun’s rays and keeping the heat inside (insulation).

-For those of you starting out with solar cooker cooking, I want to tell you one of the secrets to getting even more deliciousness out of many meals, especially baked potatoes.
-OK, here it is… add some water to the pan, and keep the pan covered.
+For those of you starting out with solar oven cooking, I want to tell you one of the secrets to getting even more deliciousness out of many meals, especially baked potatoes.
+Okay, here it is… add some water to the pan, and keep the pan covered.
 Simple!
 Of course, spice it up to your delight.

 Great for baking potatoes.
 Again, add water into the pan, and cover it.
 Oh boy, does that taste good!

 The food won’t burn (it generally doesn’t get hot enough to burn) and won’t overcook.
-The SUN OVEN is well insulated and cooks very evenly on its tray.
+The SUN OVEN is well insulated and cooks very evenly.